The Noyes Diabetes Education Program is an American Association of Diabetes Educators-recognized program that offers comprehensive diabetes education.

 Learn to Live with Diabetes: this group learning program provides diabetes self-management education to help patients take charge of their condition—to improve their health and decrease long-term affects of uncontrolled diabetes.

-Private education session: Meet with a Certified Diabetes Educator in Dansville or Geneseo for general information and education sessions about diabetes—you can begin to gain the necessary skills to manage your diabetes.
+Private education session: Meet with a Certified Diabetes Educator in Dansville, Geneseo, Hornell and in some area physician offices in Canaseraga, Nunda, Wayland & Cohocton.
+For general information and education sessions about diabetes—you can begin to gain the necessary skills to manage your diabetes.

 Starting on insulin: If your physician has determined that it is time to start insulin, you may meet individually with the Diabetes Educator to learn about storage and administration of insulin, site selection, and more.